 A Superhero for Kids: volunteer Max Rousseau

-When it comes to championing a fundraising cause like KidsAbility Superhero Challenge, Max Rousseau is a true superhero.
+When it comes to championing a fundraising cause for KidsAbility, Max Rousseau is a true superhero.

-Max, a young man and neurodiverse, thrives on helping others.
-When the pandemic restricted his volunteer activity with KidsAbility’s outreach programs, Max and his family looked for other ways he could help – and found he could turn one of his daily routines into a fundraising activity.
+Max is neurodivergent.
+He approaches life with unconditional love for every dog he meets, a detailed and focused passion for Turner Classic Movies, and thrives on helping others.
+He is a past volunteer favourite with the former Guelph Superhero Run keeping a careful watch over the pint-sized Batmen and Wonder Women who enjoyed the bouncy castle.
+When the pandemic restricted his volunteer activity with KidsAbility’s outreach programs, Max and his family looked for ways to turn one of his daily routines into a fundraising activity.

-Accolades were quickly joined with a flood of donations and Max’s $1000 goal was surpassed instantly.
-Donations have come from the U.S and as far as England, surpassing his stretch goal of $2,000 with no signs of slowing.
+Accolades were quickly joined with a flood of donations coming from the U.S. and as far as England.
+Max quickly surpassed his $1,000 goal.
+At the time of this writing, his stretch goal of $2,000 shows no signs of slowing.

-Max’s active involvement with KidsAbility began 4 years ago when he moved to Guelph with his parents.
-With assistance from the provincial government’s Passport Program, his parents sought to help Max become more involved within his community and live as independently as possible.
-But with work experiences hard to find they turned to volunteer opportunities for him.
+Max’s involvement with KidsAbility began four years ago when he moved to Guelph with his parents.
+With assistance from the provincial Passport Program, his parents sought to help Max become more involved in his community and live independently.
+When work experiences became harder to find, they turned to volunteer opportunities.

-His behavioural therapist suggested volunteering with KidsAbility’s Active Start Program in Guelph.
-The program seeks volunteers to help mentor young children with disabilities aged 3 to 7 to stay active.
-Through one-to-one and small groups, volunteers encourage participation by targeting skills like running, jumping, catching, throwing, and balance awareness.
+Volunteering with KidsAbility’s Active Start Program in Guelph was a suggestion by his behavioural therapist.
 It was an instant fit for Max.
+The program seeks volunteers to help mentor young children with disabilities aged three to seven to stay active.
+Through one-on-one and small groups, volunteers encourage participation by targeting skills like running, jumping, catching, throwing, and balance awareness.

-Max found his greatest joy while helping one particular child who was refusing to participate.
-He whispered to her that he couldn’t catch well and asked for her help.
-A moment later he had the little girl on her feet, smiling and engaged in the activity, teaching him for the duration of the program.
+One meaningful volunteer moment for Max came while helping a young girl who refused to participate.
+He whispered that he did not catch a ball well and asked for her help.
+A moment later, he had the child on her feet, smiling and engaged for the duration of the program.